croessner/nauthilus-website/docs/about/current-features.md

 - Static list of known domains.
 If the login is equal to an email address, Nauthilus can check, if it is responsible for this domain
 - OAuth2 and OpenID connect support using Ory Hydra.
 Nauthilus implements the login, consent and logout flows.
+It ships
-It ships with templates that can be customized to suite your CI/CD.
+- SSO support in keycloak is also available with the custom authenticator found [here](https://github.com/croessner/nauthilus-keycloak) with templates that can be customized to suite your CI/CD.
 - Fully optimized LDAP pooling with idle connections
 - Basic reloading by reloading the configuration file and restarting database connections